 © kurt van der elst

-In Kevin Trappeniers’ Ellipsis you plunge in the fast-paced, invisible world of abundant signals around us while looking for a world briefly suspended in a restful state.
-Ellipsis makes you contemplate on the role our human presence plays in a world dominated by technology.
+In Ellipsis you plunge in the fast-paced, invisible world of abundant signals around us while looking for a world briefly suspended in a restful state.
+The performance makes you contemplate on the role our human presence plays in a world dominated by technology.

-Trappeniers turns elusive and transient sound, light and electromagnetic waves into visible performers.
+The performance turns elusive and transient sound, light and electromagnetic waves into visible performer.
 Serving wordless visual theatre, he slowly zooms in and out on our ambiguous attitude towards technology.
+The audience walks around freely, and creates unknowingly a choreography led by a shifting focus on stage.
 Technology as an intermediary between people, as an algorithm that shapes and transforms our communication.

 In what way does mankind remains present and responsible in a digital landscape?
 Do we trust too much or not enough on electronic information flows and data streams?
 Can we still hear each other?
 Does this digital womb creates a new civilisation and way of dealing with and relating to each other?

-For this performance, Trappeniers works together with the Slovenian musician and composer Gasper Piano, whose main focus are frequencies, feedback and electronica.
+For this performance, Trappeniers works together with the Slovenian musician and composer Gasper Piano, who focuses on frequencies, feedback and electronica.

-Kevin Trappeniers shows with AntennA and Ellipsis a complementary diptych consisting of an installation in the public space and a theater performance in the black box.
-Both describe the relationship between humans and technology, and the mutual (mis)communication that ensues from this relationship, although they put a different emphasis.
-How do technological possibilities influence communication between people?
-And how do we as humans deal with fast-paced technological evolutions?
+Ellipsis and AntennA are both part of a complementary diptych, consisting of respectively a theater performance in the black box and an installation in the public space.
+Both works describe the relationship between humans and technology, and the mutual (mis)communication that ensues from this relationship, although they put a different emphasis.
+How do we as humans deal with fast-paced technological evolutions?
+And how do technological possibilities influence communication between people?
+The works can be shown separately or together.

 concept & direction: Kevin Trappeniers